Open Source Document Graph Database

 TerminusCMS

-TerminusCMS is a headless content management system.
-Built on top of TerminusDB, it is a cloud service to build headless systems for complex and collaborative applications.
+TerminusCMS is a headless content management system for data and content.
+Built on top of TerminusDB, it provides headless architectures that connect diverse datasets into a graph for collaborative curation and presentation.

 TerminusCMS Admin UI to Curate Data in a headless CMS